The world of pianos – especially digital pianos – can be very confusing and overwhelming, not only for beginners but also for seasoned musicians!

-Unlike the fully-weighted action on digital pianos, semi-weighted action doesn’t use hammers to recreate the feel of an acoustic piano.
+Unlike the fully-weighted action on digital pianos, a semi-weighted/unweighted action doesn’t use hammers to recreate the feel of an acoustic piano.

-There are a few other advantages of portable keyboards, aside from price.
+Price aside, there are a few other advantages of portable keyboards.

-First of all, as you can tell from their name that they’re portable.
+As you can tell from their name that they’re very portable.

 Most of these keyboards are only 10-15 lbs., so you can drag them around with ease.
-You can put them on a table and stow them away when not in use.
+You can place them on a table or store them away when not in use.

 Another advantage of portable keyboards is all the extra features and functions they provide.